 Parvo- the virus that causes parvo disease in dogs.
 Are you thinking how do I know if my puppy will survive parvo? we are going to discuss this in the article.
-When your puppy or dog is parvo infected, you can see many sign-symptoms in their body.
-Like- vomiting, decreased activity level, stop eating, bloody diarrhea.
-So, the puppy or dog needs treatment to recover the disease or promote the illness.
-After getting treatment, when your puppy will have the conditions such as start eating properly, no blood in their poop, stop vomiting, increase activity level, then you will be sure that your dog or puppy is surviving parvo disease.
+When your puppy or dog is parvo-infected, you can see many sign-symptoms in their body.
+Like- vomiting, decreased activity level, stopping eating, and bloody diarrhea.
+So, the puppy or dog needs treatment to recover from the disease or promote the illness.
+After getting treatment, when your puppy will have the conditions such as start eating properly, no blood in their poop, stop vomiting, and increase activity level, then you will be sure that your dog or puppy is surviving parvo disease.

 Contents

-- What should you do if Your Dog Has Parvo
+- 9 What should you do if Your Dog Has Parvo?

 What is parvo?

 Parvo is a fatal disease in puppies.
 It is a gastrointestinal disease of dogs.
-The virus named parvo causes stomach and intestinal infection in the animal.
-This canine virus damages cells of the stomach and small intestine, damages absorption capacity and destroys the intestinal barrier.
+The virus named parvo causes stomach and intestinal infections in the animal.
+This canine virus damages cells of the stomach and small intestine, damages absorption capacity, and destroys the intestinal barrier.
 In puppies, parvo can cause heart disease.
-As parvovirus is a contagious virus so your dog can be infected through feces, vomit or other infected canine poops.
-Puppies are at the highest risk for getting near death signs of parvo.
+As parvovirus is a contagious virus so your dog can be infected through feces, vomit, or other infected canine poops.
+Puppies are at the highest risk of getting near-death signs of parvo.

 Why are the puppies at the highest risk for parvo?